Updated March 19, 2021

 Yep, you will drop into victim mode.
 Don’t stay too long at this pity-party, however.
 You have work to do and don’t want to stay out too late.

-Some of you may not have felt this emotion in a long time because you are so good at suppressing it as a “good spiritual person”.
+Some of you may not have felt this emotion in a long time because you are so good at suppressing it.
 Get angry.
 Really feel it.
 Punch a pillow or do whatever you need to do to release it.
 And while you are at it, get rid of the label you have placed on anger as being a “bad” emotion.

 Each of us experiences a purging of our old selves differently.
 Some have the luxury of doing it in solitude while others of us are surrounded by family and responsibilities.
 Whatever your situation, you may find you feel guilty for bringing this not only onto yourself but into your daily life with those you love.
 It is normal to feel the guilt but I want to stress that it is important not to focus on it.
 You are in the middle of a major inner revolution as you question a lifetime of firmly held beliefs.
 It won’t be this way forever.